filip-herceg/filip-herceg-cv/docs/development.md

 Troubleshooting:

 - Wrong language?
-Ensure the first path segment matches a configured locale and that navigation uses `href` with or without prefix correctly.
+Ensure the first path segment matches a configured locale and that navigation uses correct prefixed links.
-- Missing translation key: `t()` falls back to key string; search for the key and add it to all catalogs.
+- Missing translation key: `t()` falls back to the key itself; add to all catalogs.
-- Hreflang not visible in tests: The `<LocaleHead />` component manipulates the DOM in a `useEffect`; wait asynchronously (`waitFor`) before asserting.
+- Hreflang missing?
+Inspect rendered head in tests; use `waitFor` if client effect timing matters (though most alternates now server-provided via metadata).